Navy SAR Team Executes Rapid Medical Evacuation After F-16 Ejection Near China Lake

 |0

-This work, Navy SAR Team Executes Rapid Medical Evacuation After F-16 Ejection Near China Lake [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy SAR Team Executes Rapid Medical Evacuation After F-16 Ejection Near China Lake, by Christopher Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Navy SAR Team Executes Rapid Medical Evacuation After F-16 Ejection Near China Lake